 San Francisco, CA 94103

-You may find more detailed information about the admissions procedure with the Training Catalogue (pages 12-15)* here or see below.
+You will find more detailed information about the admissions procedure below.

 Prerequisites for Training:

-- Have two years of additional postgraduate training which can be either formal programs or individually sculpted.
+Have two years of additional postgraduate training which can be either formal programs or individually arranged

 Research and special training applicants: